lapolis/LazyLisa/README.md

 Auto Post everything she publishes on Instagram because she is not bothered to do it.

+The following config file assume you created the session file for instaloader.
+If you didn't, you have two ways to do that:
+- get it from your current browser -> https://raw.githubusercontent.com/instaloader/instaloader/master/docs/codesnippets/615_import_firefox_session.py
+- from cmd line do `instaloader -l <username>` in order to create the file

+SESSION FILES WORKS BETTER - Insta tend to block the login attempts after a while

 File `API_KEYS.conf` layout example:
 <br>
 ```